-Documents about the selection of land up to a grant of title are in Land Selection Files held by the Public Record Office in Victoria.
+Documents detailing land transactions up to grant of title, are in Land Selection Files held by the Public Record Office in Victoria.

-A common theme in Land Selection Files for most settlers in The Basin was that of road access.
-Most files contain letters from landholders, the Government, or the Berwick Shire raising the issue of inadequate road access.
+A common theme in Land Selection Files for most settlers in The Basin was road access.
+Most files contain letters from landholders, the Government, or Berwick Shire raising the issue of inadequate road access.

-Land selection files do not show a selectors house location which would have been of interest.
+Land selection files do not show a selectors house location.

-See page 23 for a map of original allotments, landholders and early roads in The Basin area.
+See page 37 for a map of original allotments,

+landholders and early roads in The Basin area.